elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 In other words, patterns are allowed only on the left side of `=`.
 The right side of `=` follows the regular evaluation semantics of the language.

-Now let's cover the pattern matching rules for each construct and then for each relevant data-types.
+Now let's cover the pattern matching rules for each construct and then for each relevant data types.

 ### Variables